-When you approach an article from your unique life experience, perspective or knowledge, it makes the subject exceptional and distinctive.
-These life observations, remarks, and interpretations of your subject can add value and are a generous inclusion in your article.
+When you approach an article or blog post from your unique life experience, perspective, or knowledge, it makes the subject exceptional and distinctive.
+These life observations, remarks, and interpretations of your theme can add value and are a generous inclusion in your article.

 Was I Generous or Miserly?

-With this article, I have to consider which perspective I have written from; was I generous or miserly?
+With this post, I have to consider which perspective I have written from; was I generous or miserly?